Lemon-mlc/ImageNet3D-Flask-app/README.md

 ![image](static/images/imagenet3d_viewpoint.png)

-## ⚙️New for v2 (Mar 2024)
-1.As we start to deal with more challenging classes, we no longer have good initializations for the 3D orientation.
-New buttons are added with "↓↓" and "↑↑", which mean they are coarse buttons with bigger steps.<br>

-2.Since we don't have good initializations, labeling one image may takes longer.
-Please be patient and make sure the results are visually correct.<br>

-3.The quality of the images can be lower too -- some bounding boxes may not correspond to the class of interest.
-It is therefore important to label and disregard "bad" objects.
-Label the question as "bad quality/no object" so we will disregard this sample.
-In this case, you may skip tuning other parameters.<br>

-4.Similar as before, it is important to label the visibility and the scene density.
-If you have gone through the [tutorial](https://drive.google.com/file/d/1BiQ4CoYbhABI5S2oC0M7IGqqvUmosnmu/view), you should have a good feeling of how to label these questions.<br>

-### 🎨Some other class-specific notes:<br>

-- **bicycle-built-for-two:** We don't have good mesh models for tandem bicycles so we will be using mesh models of normal bicycles.
-This shouldn't be a problem as long as you match the 2D center and 3D orientation of the tandem bicycle in the image and the rendered mesh model.<br>

-- **beaker:** There are different subtypes of beakers but we don't have good mesh models covering every shape.
-This wouldn't be a problem for the pose parameters we consider here.
-For 3D viewpoint, match the orientation of the beaker notch.
-2D location and distance should be straightforward too.<br>

-- **oboe:** It's almost impossible to tell the "azimuth" of an oboe.
-Just ignore this parameter and match the others.<br>

-- **crutch:** There can be different types of crutches (see [here](https://www.physio-pedia.com/File:Types_of_crutches.jpg)).
-We only want the type that matches the mesh model we have (i.e., axillary crutch).
-For other types of crutches, just label them as "bad quality/no object".<br>

 - **punching_bag:** There are different types of punching bags (see [here](https://img2.storyblok.com/1800x743/filters:focal(null):format(webp)/f/115220/2400x990/eae71daccc/how-to-choose-the-right-punching-bag-for-your-workout.jpeg)).
 We only want boxing bag and hanging bags, with a cylinder shape.
 For punching bags, also ignore the "azimuth" parameter.<br>
 Please see the table below: